thinc-org/awesome-stack/src/pages/things/aceternity-animated-pin.md

   - animation
   - UI

-desc: Awesome TailwindCSS and Framer Motion Component
+desc: "Awesome TailwindCSS and Framer Motion Component"

-by: p16w
+by: "p16w"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---